acidb/mobiscroll-docs/versioned_docs/version-5.25.0/vue/eventcalendar/overview.md

 ## Usage

-The following example will create an event calendar with the default options.
+The following example will create an Eventcalendar with the default options.

 ```html
 <script setup>